When you first hear the word “bioblitz,” you might be a little confused. What does this strange word mean?

 If it’s birds, try learning some bird songs.
 If it’s reptiles, familiarize yourself with the snake species in the area.

 There will be experts at the sessions, so you don’t need to know everything, but a little preparation can be fun and make the day even more rewarding.

 What to bring for a bioblitz?

-Can’t make it to Killbear or Murphys Point?
+Can’t make it to an official park Bioblitz?

-Even if there’s not a Bioblitz Canada event happening near you, you can still be involved in citizen science efforts to inventory species in your own area.
+Even if there’s not a bioblitz event happening near you, you can still be involved in community science efforts to inventory species in your own area.